Neverella Fig Tree

-Also referred to as the Osborne Prolific, this Neverella Fig trees do very well in cool coastal climates.
+Also referred to as the Osborne Prolific, the Neverella Fig Tree does very well in cool coastal climates.
 Neverella has brown skin with an opalescent flesh.
 It is delicious eaten fresh, canned, or preserved.
 This medium sized fig is another great option for container gardening and can even handle some shade.

 Latin Name: Ficus carica